 Please be noted that each manufacturer designs a different type of IAC valve but they share the same operating principles.
 How the IAC work are divided into 4 steps.

 Step 1: The IAC valve in most cases is installed on the throttle bore to adjust the air intake into the engine at idle mode.
-The power control module got feedback data from sensors to command the the air passage open or close.
-Remember that the valve will not be used and have nothing to do to the engine at speed over idle mode.
-Idle speed of the engine is designed to be constant and fixed.
+The power control module got feedback data from sensors to command the air passage to open or close.
+Remember that the valve will not be used and has nothing to do with the engine at speed over idle mode.
+The idle speed of the engine is designed to be constant and fixed.

 Step 2: When airflow blows through the IAC valve, the volume of air will be adjusted by the opened/closed ports inside the valve.
-These ports are sealed by a gasket to prevent air leak.
-Some valves have a part using coolant to cool down the air at 85 Celcius degree to improve the air intake volume.
+These ports are sealed by a gasket to prevent air leaks.
+Some valves have a part using coolant to cool down the air at 85 Celcius degrees to improve the air intake volume.